Toyota Supra: Turbo A

+The Turbo A was given exclusive interior and exterior features, including a solid black body and wheels, triple ducts added to the front bumper, and genuine leather seats.
 All cars came standard with grey leather interior featuring a MOMO-sourced steering wheel and shift knob.
 It is powered by a 204 kW Toyota 7M-GTEU engine.
-It is important to note that the 7M-GTEU was standard in all Japanese MA70 models and is not unique to the Turbo-A. The "U" designation meant the engine came equipped with a catalytic converter as per Japan emission laws.
+The 7M-GTEU was standard in all Japanese MA70 models and is not unique to the Turbo-A. The "U" designation meant the engine came equipped with a catalytic converter as per Japan emission laws.